 2012.
 It’s upon us.
+(Now come and gone.)
 Is it a real or imaged threat?
 What about our not-so-friendly nuclear neighbors?
 Or a flu pandemic reminiscent of the Andromeda Strain?
 Or a depression so deep the power grid collapses?

 I am not an alarmist.
 My lifetime has been one of prolonged American prosperity.
 But I have often wondered how long it can last, and have come to doubt the continued stability of our nation and society.
 Although I am not an expert on end-of-world survival, I do have decades of practical experience as a family physician.
 If such an unthinkable event occurs, how will people care for themselves?
 The young and healthy have little know-how when it comes to self-care for injuries, infections, childbirth, and nutrition.
 Millions of middle-aged souls suffer from diabetes, depression, heart disease, asthma, arthritis, back pain, and ulcers.
 What about the elderly with poor eyesight, poor digestion, poor mobility, and a poor prognosis?
 Who will care for them?

 If the power grid is destroyed there will be no water, no food, no social services, at least not with the abundance and availability with which we’re accustomed.
 What will you do if you come down with pneumonia?
 Can you survive if you have diabetes?
 Will your child die of scarlet fever?
 These are just a few of the questions I’ve asked myself.
 Though it sounds grim, there is hope.